Rick Reynolds, LCSW

 Question 1: 'What Boundaries Can I Put in Place That Don't Sound like Ultimatums?'

-"If you're going to do this, it's going to be awfully hard for us to have a relationship.
+I would suggest seeing whether he will do EMS Online or EMS Weekend. .
+That would at least help him communicate about all of this.
+I understand the problem with boundaries, but what I would say [to him] is: "If you're going to do this, it's going to be awfully hard for us to have a relationship.
 I think you would really like something, but all I hear is your pain.
 I know you're doing this because you're really hurt, but I also know that me continuing to try to get you to talk isn't helpful either.
-When you're doing this, I'm going to go ahead and walk away and enjoy our family.
-Just know that I'm ready to talk whenever you're ready, but it's not gonna be healthy for me to continue to try to get you to talk when you don't want to talk."
+When you do this, I'm going to go ahead and walk away and enjoy our family.
+Just know that I'm ready to talk whenever you're ready, but it's not going to be healthy for me to continue to try to get you to talk when you don't want to talk."

-"Look, you know I love you.
-You know I want us.
-But my love isn't enough for you, which is why I'm kicking you out.
+There will come a point, at 18 or 24 months, that if he's still not shifting, you can say: "Look, you know I love you.
+You know I want US, but my love isn't enough for you, which is why I'm kicking you out.
 I know I did something horrible, but I can't fix you.
-Our love isn't enough for you.
-You need something else, so we're separated."
+My love isn't enough for you.
+You need something else, so we're separating."

 Question 2: 'How Do I Let Go of My Regrets?'

 A: I believe it was Viktor Frankl who said between stimulus and response, between any event that happens negatively and how you respond, that there's choice.
-Choice is what you have to look at here.
-It's really easy to find and blame somebody else for what's happening in your life, and to find co-conspirators who are going to sit there and support you and agree that yes, this is horrible what he's doing — and I agree that it's horrible what he's doing.
-You have worked really hard and then the sad thing is, he's not seeming to take the same path that you've taken.
-You have a choice:
+Choice is what you have to look at here. .
+It's really easy to find and blame somebody else for what's happening in your life, and to find co-conspirators who are going to sit there and support you and agree that yes, this is horrible what he's doing — and I agree that it's horrible what he's doing!
+You have worked really hard and sadly, he's not seeming to take the same path that you've taken.

 Your wholeness, your completeness, your life isn't dependent on what he does.
 Ultimately, you get to be responsible for you.
 You have to be honest with yourself about how you are and how you want to be.
-Because the story you want to tell through this is how in spite of the fact that you made a mistake, you did these things and you grew.
+Because the story you want to tell through this time is that in spite of the fact that you made a mistake, you did all these things and you grew.
 Even when he was like this, you still built something in your life that you're really proud of.

 Suffering is really hard, I do believe that, and I hate that you're there.
 Being able to forgive him will take a lot of courage, and I hope he takes responsibility.
 You really don't want to focus on the unfairness or the injustice of this because, ultimately, whatever you focus on is going to capture you.
 Intentionally, you're going to have to: